Wedding startup Zola just received a lavish gift: $100 million in fresh funding

 TC: I’ve heard you talk about going after the wedding market, which is a $100 billion market in revenue in the U.S. alone.
 But you also talk about catering to the every need of couples who are just getting hitched.
 Does that mean connecting them to caterers and travel experiences and mortgages?

-SM: Our ambition is to serve couples on that journey, so all of those things are top of mind, and we believe we can help them in unique ways because of the insights we [glean] thanks to our registries and checklists and other wedding planning tools. of insights we have because of registry or checklist of other wedding tools planning.
+SM: Our ambition is to serve couples on that journey, so all of those things are top of mind, and we believe we can help them in unique ways because of the insights we [glean] thanks to our registries and checklists and other wedding planning tools.

 TC: How do you weigh profitability versus growth?
 Do have a timeline for the company to turn profitable that you can share?